Making Change

 “We spend the money to have this wonderful person in our building,” Dave said.
 “Because of that, though, we don’t have funds to have people go to trainings.”

 They’ve had to cut back on other expenses too.
-They aren’t able line up substitute teachers in advance and haven’t been able to replace their supply of math manipulatives – hands-on tools like counting bears that can help kids learn math – which went missing after being loaned to students during the pandemic.
+They aren’t able to line up substitute teachers in advance and haven’t been able to replace their supply of math manipulatives – hands-on tools like counting bears that can help kids learn math – which went missing after being loaned to students during the pandemic.

 “There’s been so many things that we’ve had to pay for,” Karen said.
 “So we just have to really look at things when somebody’s asking for something and we have to do what’s most important for these kids.”

-With the donation from MainStreet Bank, Miss Huynh was able to restock her classroom with school supplies, math manipulatives, and 21 new books plus a shelf to hold them.
+With the donation from MainStreet Bank, Miss Huynh was able to restock her classroom with school supplies, math manipulatives, 21 new books plus a shelf to hold them.
+Miss Huynh loves books and often reads with her class.
+And now, she’ll have lots of new stories to share.

 To learn more about Fairfax Villa Elementary School visit fairfaxvillaes.fcps.edu